damienleroux/inventory-go/README.md

 - Solve [`inventory-db` caveats](./applications/inventory-db/Readme.md)
 - Solve [`inventory-api` caveats](./applications/inventory-api/Readme.md)
 - [docker-compose.yml](./docker-compose.yml) should not instanciate the DB.
 A dedicated environnement should be available for database interactions, even locally.
 For now, to ease testing, the DB creation is provided through [docker-compose.yml](./docker-compose.yml).
-- We could replace gRPC connexions with message queues like rabbitMQ.
+- We could replace gRPC connexions with message queues (using rabbitMQ for example).
 This could be useful if asynchronous actions are necessary.
-- Add a dictionnary for API error calls
 - Build the services and deploy only binaries. "`go run`" should be kept for development purpose only.